Europe driving guide

 - Don’t book a car without reading company reviews.
 You’ll find plenty of bad reviews for every company (people love to complain online), but try to pick one with the LEAST bad reviews.

 - You may not always get the make/model/type of car you booked.
 If they give you a smaller car, or a manual when you asked for an automatic, be pushy and ask for an upgrade.

 - Inspect your car thoroughly and record video on your smartphone pointing out damage before you leave.
 This is a backup if they attempt to charge you for damage that was already there.
 This is a common travel scam in parts of Europe….

 - Pay attention to if your rental car takes regular petrol or diesel fuel, so you fill up with the correct type at gas stations.

 - Use Google Maps on your smartphone for directions.
 Bring your own hands-free adapter and buy a European SIM card for your phone at the airport.
 Just be aware that Google Maps isn’t always accurate either.

 8. Accident & Breakdown Information

-In Europe, 999 and 112 are the emergency phone numbers (similar to 911 in the United States).
+The European Emergency Phone Number is 112 (similar to 911 in the United States).